 Redox cycling controls iron inputs to the interior of the eastern tropical Pacific from the Mexican continental margin

-James W Moffett, University of Southern California, Los Angeles, CA, United States, Kenneth McCarthy Bolster, University of Southern Mississippi, Division of Marine Science, Stennis Space Center, United States, Seth John, University of Southern California, Earth Sciences, Los Angeles, United States and Shun-Chung Yang, University of Southern California, Department of Earth Sciences, Los Angeles, CA, United States
+James W Moffett, University of Southern California, Los Angeles, CA, United States, Kenneth McCarthy Bolster, University of Southern Mississippi, Division of Marine Science, Stennis Space Center, United States, Seth John, University of Southern California, Department of Earth Sciences, Los Angeles, United States and Shun-Chung Yang, University of Southern California, Department of Earth Sciences, Los Angeles, CA, United States

 Abstract: